 4. Tension- is created between the dripping part of the head on the right, and the facial features on the left.
-The right side may allude to male sexuality that might be dormant during sleep.
+The right side may allude to male sexuality that might be exhausted or dormant during sleep.
 Another tension might relate to the pain caused by the crutches on the face, another Freudian issue.

 5. Balance - is a prominent element.
 The heavy sleepy head is supported by several crutches that are much lighter in weight than the head; suggesting that if they fall, the head might crash.
 As it might be easy to fall asleep, however the wakefulness and reality are much stronger.